BarnesElizabeth/w19-360420-machine-learning/ErrorAnalysis.md

 Since the classifier is working with different training and test data each time, the predictions and results will change too.

 Line 200 of `DataSet.java` defines a method which looks at the labels of every data point passed into it.
+The entire breast cancer data set contains 444 malignant data points and 237 benign data points;
+however, due to the shuffle method, it is impossible to know what portion of the data will end up in the testing group or the training group.

 The training data set will contain 476 elements when 30% of the total data is set aside for testing.
 Since k must be odd to avoid a tie in the labels of the nearest neighbours, the highest k would have a value of 475, which would generate a prediction based on nearly every element of the training set;